nestauk/openjobs-SDS-NOS-2019/README.md

 <il> Group standards based on the similarity of their keywords. </il>
 </ul>

-For more information, see the <a href="https://drive.google.com/file/d/12cFDX6XpujaotMZqKrObRKy1dmXmzQfp/view?usp=sharing" final report</a>.
+For more information, see the <a href="https://drive.google.com/file/d/12cFDX6XpujaotMZqKrObRKy1dmXmzQfp/view?usp=sharing">final report</a>.

 ## Analysis of progression pathways
 The aim of this research project was to use NLP and Machine Learning to automatically organise groups of national occupational standards into progression pathways, which is currently a lengthy manual process.
 While there are many ways to define progression, here we assume that higher levels of progression are associated with more work experience, higher educational qualifications and greater earnings.
 Intuitively, more senior jobs and tasks often require advanced work experience and qualifications and offer higher levels of salary.

-For more information, see the <a href="https://drive.google.com/file/d/1rKNA2hIxNPBK1GzWazLzVXYx4UVDZ-BG/view?usp=sharing" final report</a>.
+For more information, see the <a href="https://drive.google.com/file/d/1rKNA2hIxNPBK1GzWazLzVXYx4UVDZ-BG/view?usp=sharing">final report</a>.

 ## Analysis of skill content of NOS
 The aim of this work package was to illustrate how skills could be automatically extracted from NOS descriptions using an extensive library of skills collected from multiple sources.
 We also evaluated the skill content of NOS to detect gaps in the coverage of skill domains.
 Potential gaps were analysed in terms of demand, market value and growth in demand for skills in the corresponding domains.
 These labour market indicators were derived from the first iteration of Nesta’s taxonomy of skills, built using online job adverts.

-For more information, see the <a href="https://drive.google.com/file/d/1HMO0NAeDtZA41rYK-loOii8N-eT45JMg/view?usp=sharing" final report</a>.
+For more information, see the <a href="https://drive.google.com/file/d/1HMO0NAeDtZA41rYK-loOii8N-eT45JMg/view?usp=sharing">final report</a>.

 ## Relevant information for DfE project
 1. Detection of near duplicates.
 TODO